-EDF takes a global approach to solving the most critical environmental problems facing the planet.
+EDF takes a global approach to solving the most critical environmental problems.

-Our staffers now work in more than 15 countries – places around the globe where we can make the greatest impact.
-Here are just a few of the areas where we work, along with some of the work we do there.
+Our staffers now work in more than 15 countries, in places around the globe where we can make the greatest impact.
+Here are just a few highlights.

-With over 25 percent of the world’s pollution originating in China – and half the world’s coal supply burned there – China is at the very center of our climate strategy.
-For over 25 years, EDF has worked with China to establish a variety of market-based incentives to trim emissions and increase enforcement of environmental laws.
+With over 25 percent of the world’s pollution originating in China — and half the world’s coal supply burned there — China is at the very center of our climate strategy.
+Over the last 28 years, EDF has worked with China to establish a variety of market-based incentives to trim emissions and increase enforcement of environmental laws.

 In December 2017, EDF helped China launch its national carbon market — the world’s largest.
 To date, we’ve helped train 58,000 environmental officers and another 3,600 government and industry stakeholders on carbon emissions trading.
 And we’re continuing to work with the Chinese government on many more projects, with ambitious goals for increasing energy efficiency and the use of renewable energy sources by 2020.

 California was an early proving ground for EDF’s climate work.
-We were instrumental in helping set absolute statewide limits on greenhouse gas emissions and continue to help the state set – and meet – even more ambitious goals through its landmark cap-and-trade program and innovative advancements in clean energy and energy efficiency.
+We were instrumental in helping set absolute statewide limits on greenhouse gas emissions and continue to help set and meet even more ambitious goals through the state's landmark cap-and-trade program and innovations in clean energy and energy efficiency.

-Going forward, EDF will work with allies and elected leaders to ensure that California remains a global climate leader while also making real progress on environmental challenges at home, especially in the most affected communities.
+Going forward, EDF will work with allies and elected leaders to ensure that California remains a global climate leader while also making progress on environmental challenges in the state, especially in the most affected communities.
 After a decade of impressive outcomes, California’s economy is growing while its carbon pollution declines, proving environmental protection and a thriving economy can go hand in hand.